NYULibraries/nyu_ead_export_plugin/README.md

+# No Longer Maintained
+This plugin is no longer maintained by NYU Libraries.

 A plugin to temporarily change ead export from archivesspace to match the type of eads expected by the finding aids publisher

 ## Scope